KPInc425/dopewarzclone/README.md

 -buy/sell value can manually be input to above/below max/mix product quanitity --Make input value reset to max or min when trying to input outside of limits

+### Recodes ###
+-Consolidate clicking on products EL's just change inputs to [selector] and possibly function to display UI?
+-Add input for targetInventory for add/remove items for inventory to make more modular and easier to add already implemented checks for adding inventory items

 --possible mechanics--

 -Raids